miki151/zenon/README.md

     git clone https://github.com/miki151/zenon.git

+Zenon requires boost-regex.
+You can install it on Ubuntu with:

+    apt install libboost-regex-dev

-Zenon doesn’t have any compile-time dependencies, so just run make to build it:
+Now you can just run make to build it:

     cd zenon
     make